Monthly Report

 Sponsored

 A crescent scythe with a black-and-red blade, ornamented with a cross and ring.
-Released as a 3-day standalone free drop (through 3/29); the free version ships a flame effect on the blade and a red trail when swung.
+Released as a 3-day free drop (through Mar 29), and even the free version ships a flame effect on the blade and a red trail when swung.
+As of the compile date, 1,800 likes — closing to within 22 of fifth place.

 Creator's official PV by Ma.Na